Adityapratap-Singh/Know_me/README.md

 *   MongoDB instance (local or cloud-hosted like MongoDB Atlas)
 *   Cloudinary account (for image uploads in admin panel)
 *   Supabase project (for file uploads in contact form)
-*   Telegram Bot and your Chat ID (for contact notifications)
+*   Two Telegram Bots and your Chat ID (one for contact notifications, one for 2FA)

 ### 1. Clone the repository